-The B2C, business to consumer model, is what most people think of when talking about an E-commerce business.
+The B2C, business-to-consumer model, is what most people think of when talking about an E-commerce business.
 This is the most extensive and most in-depth market, which occurs when a business sells a good or service to an individual consumer.
 If you decide to open your own retail store, you will likely be selling to customers instead of businesses.

-A familiar example of this model would be supermarkets where buyers do their shopping weekly, but they wouldn’t purchase an enormous large number of products at once.
+A familiar example of this model would be supermarkets where buyers do their shopping weekly, but they wouldn’t purchase an enormously large number of products at once.
 Amazon, Walmart, and Apple are examples of the B2C model.

 Consumer to consumer (C2C)